jana-ja/MasterMindApp/README.md

 that would try to find a code that was set by the player.

 Later I decided to make my first attempts at designing and gave the app a new coat of paint with a space themed look.
-I'm planning to soon publish the app on the google play store, after refining details and final testing on multiple devices.

 </br>